-Yes, we’ve already received the novel Thrawn: Alliances, which saw Grand Admiral Thrawn and Darth Vader be dispatched to the remote world of Batuu on a secret mission for Emperor Palpatine in the final days before the original Star Wars trilogy, and we’ve gotten the young-adult book Pirate’s Price, which contains the fully-fleshed-out backstory of the Millennium Falcon: Smuggler’s Run attraction, but we have yet to get our eager little nerd hands on a direct tie-in story to Star Wars: Galaxy’s Edge, the massive, 14-acre theme-park land now open at Disneyland Resort and debuting on August 29 at Walt Disney World Resort.
+Yes, we’ve already received the novel Thrawn: Alliances, which saw Grand Admiral Thrawn and Darth Vader be dispatched to the remote world of Batuu on a secret mission for Emperor Palpatine in the final days before the original Star Wars trilogy, and we’ve gotten the young-adult book Pirate’s Price, which contains the fully-fleshed-out backstory of the Millennium Falcon: Smuggler’s Run attraction, but we have yet to get our eager little nerd hands on a direct tie-in story to Star Wars: Galaxy’s Edge, the massive, 14-acre theme-park land now open at both Disneyland and Walt Disney World Resorts.

 Until now, that is.